 The case had been set to go to trial, but Real Networks said Wednesday that it has settled the case with six Hollywood movie studios, Viacom, and the DVD Copy Control Association.

-Real will withdraw its appeal of last year’s preliminary injunction and stop supporting RealDVD or any other technology that enables the duplication of copyright content, it said in a statement.
+Real will withdraw its appeal of last year’s preliminary injunction and stop supporting RealDVD or any other technology that enables the duplication of copyright content, it said

 It will also reimburse the 2700 people who paid $30 to purchase RealDVD, it said.
 The $4.5 million is for the studios to cover their legal costs.